Green on Red: History

 Post Green on Red, Stuart recorded the album Retronuevo with Al Perry in 1993, and solo effort Can O'Worms in 1995, and then essentially quit the music business; Prophet maintains a career as a solo artist and semi-celebrity sideman.

-However, in September 2005, the band reformed in its "golden era" line-up of Stuart, Cacavas, Prophet and Waterson, with Daren Hess filling in for Alex MacNicol (who had died in the meantime) to play a one-off show as part of the celebrations for the 20th anniversary of Club Congress in Tucson.
+However, in September 2005, the band reformed in its "golden era" line-up of Stuart, Cacavas, Prophet and Waterson, with Daren Hess filling in for Alex MacNicol (who had died in 2004) to play a one-off show as part of the celebrations for the 20th anniversary of Club Congress in Tucson.
 This was followed up by a show in London on 10 January 2006 (ostensibly to complete their aborted 1987 European tour).
+Also in 2006 'Gas' was performed live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.

-In 2007, Stuart and Wynn released their second studio album as Danny & Dusty, Cast Iron Soul, which was released on Blue Rose Records.
+In 2007, Stuart and Wynn released their second studio album as Danny & Dusty, Cast Iron Soul, on Blue Rose Records.
 Danny & Dusty followed up in the same year with Here's to You Max Morlock—Live in Nuremberg, a live double album and DVD.

 Dan Stuart formed The Slummers in 2010, with JD Foster, Antonio Gramentieri, and Diego Sapignoli.
-They released their debut album Love of the Amateur and toured Europe a year later.
+They released their debut album, Love of the Amateur, and toured Europe a year later.

 In 2012, Dan Stuart reemerged in Oaxaca de Juarez, Mexico, and released a new solo record, The Deliverance of Marlowe Billings.